 Although apparently not in service in 1992, much of the original equipment was still in place.
 See also these photos (60K JPEGs):

-Thanks to Sergio Luis dos Santos who spotted Paulo Marcio's photos, originally posted on the former Miniatures Brasil site by Roberto Tumminelli. -- Derek Redmond
+Thanks to Sergio Luis dos Santos who spotted Paulo Marcio's photos. -- Derek Redmond

 Return to Fire Service Jeeps.